 How do I locate Crown Land?

 Crown Land Index Sheets are located through the Department of Natural Resources library which is located on the 3rd floor of Founders Square, 1701 Hollis Street, Halifax, NS.
 The Crown Land Information Management Centre, on the 5th floor of Founders Square, contains maps, records and information related to Crown lands.
 If you have access to Property Online, the government’s online land registry system, Crown land can be located by searching under "NS Natural Resources".
 Property Online can be accessed through Land Registry offices, which are located in each county.
 The Nova Scotia Atlas, which can be purchased at the Land Registry offices and at some book stores, is also an excellent source of information on Crown land.
-A copy of the Nova Scotia Atlas can be accessed on line at:
+A copy of the Nova Scotia Atlas can also be viewed online using the Provincial Landscape Viewer.

 What can I do on Crown land?